HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 Most use cases of PapillonNDL only require the inclusion of a single header
 file: ``PapillonNDL/ce_neutron.hpp``.
-This allows you to first read an ACE file, and then construct a CENeutron object from it (assuming it is an ACE file with continuous energy neutron data !).
+This allows you to first read an ACE file, and then construct a STNeutron object from it (assuming it is an ACE file with continuous energy neutron data !).

 .. code-block:: c++